Knowledgeable Truck Accident Attorneys

 Most commercial trucks now are equipped with what is known as the qualcomm system.
 Qualcomm is basically a satellite truck tracking system.
 The importance of qualcomm is two fold.
 First, it can help pinpoint the approximate speed at the time of the accident.
 Commercial truck drivers are often under deadlines and often exceed the posted speed limit.
 Second, it is crucial evidence in understanding whether a driver has violated the Federal Hours of Service (HOS) regulations.
 The Federal Motor Safety Administration (FMCSA) has enacted the HOS regulations to protect Americans against driver fatigue.
 You need to act immediately in truck accident cases, because qualcomm records are often expunged after 30 days and key evidence can be lost forever.

 Truck accident lawsuits can be quite different than regular auto accident lawsuits.
-If you or a loved one has been injured in a Pennsylvania tractor trailer or truck accident, be certain to retain experienced truck accident lawyers.
 There are specific federal regulations in the trucking industry that set these cases apart.
 The Federal Motor Carrier Safety Administration (FMCSA) has implemented the Federal Hours-of Service regulations (49 CFR Part 395).

 Commercial truck drivers are notorious for fixing or doctoring their log books.
 We have had cases, where the Hours of Service regulations and understanding false log books has been crucial in obtaining large settlements for our clients.
 Commercial drivers are required by federal law to keep logbooks to ensure that they are not operating trucks and tractor trailers for longer periods than the law allows.
 At the same, most commercial drivers only get paid when they drive.
 Hence, their is a monetary incentive for truck drivers to break the law.